Ficool

 CHAPTER TWO — SHE COULD NOT HELP BUT BE SHOCKED

 She turned back toward the room she had just escaped.
-The memory of the man within—his icy aura, his murderous intent—sent a shiver down her spine.
+The memory of the man inside—his icy aura, his murderous intent—sent a shudder rippling down her spine.
 She dared not linger.
-Gathering her wits, she hurried away, her steps light but unsteady.
+Gathering what remained of her composure, she hurried away, her steps light but unsteady, as though the ground itself might shift beneath her.

-She had not gone far when a figure darted into her path.
+She had barely rounded a corner when a figure darted into her path.

 "Miss!
 Miss, where have you been?
 Dong'er has been frightened half to death!"

 The girl's voice trembled with relief.
-Tears spilled freely as she clutched at Tang Ke Xin's sleeves.
+Tears streamed down her cheeks as she clutched Tang Ke Xin's sleeves with desperate hands.
 "Miss, we finally found you!"

 Tang Ke Xin blinked.
 She had no idea how long she had wandered, nor how far.
-But the girl's presence—earnest, loyal, and familiar—was a small anchor in a world that had abruptly shifted beneath her feet.
+But the girl's presence—earnest, loyal, familiar—was a small anchor in a world that had abruptly tilted off its axis.

 "Let us return first," Tang Ke Xin said quietly.